JAlbertCode/prompt-marketplace/README.md

 - Clear warnings when credits are insufficient for a prompt run
 - System automatically enforces minimum costs during prompt creation

-### Future Enhancements

-1. **Credit Purchases**: Ability to buy credits with real currency
-2. **Creator Payouts**: Mechanisms to compensate popular prompt creators
-3. **Subscription Models**: Options for unlimited access to certain prompt categories
-4. **Usage Analytics**: Tools for creators to see how their prompts are performing

 ## Image Generation Features

 PromptFlow now supports image generation using OpenAI's DALL-E models.
 This allows users to: